 Most Holocaust denial claims imply, or openly state, that the Holocaust is a hoax arising out of a deliberate Jewish conspiracy to advance the interest of Jews at the expense of other peoples.[9]
 For this reason, Holocaust denial is generally considered to be an antisemitic conspiracy theory, and it frequently encounters criticism.

-The hardest thing for minorities to accept is that no people is entirely innocent, including Jews, and that the actions of a tiny number of their group have fueled the whirlwind.
 Among Orthodox Jews, Agudah Yisrael signed on to expanding the definition of hate crimes.
 The OU supports immigration amnesty.
-All significant American Jewish organizations support immigration amnesty, an idea that will diminish the United States.
+In fact, almost all large American Jewish organizations support immigration amnesty, an idea that many hate.

 These Jewish organizations all demanded amnesty for undocumented immigrants in the United States, invoking the language of the Torah about our obligation to do kindness to the stranger in our midst.